the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 }
 ~~~~~~~

 Here we are using CSS to colorize all headlines with the `<h1>` tag of our HTML in red and reduce the general font weight.
-The whole structure that we have used to style the headlines is called **ruleset** (short: **rule**).
+All information that we have used to style the headlines is called **ruleset** (short: **rule**).
 However, we can dissect each individual part.
 The `h1` in the ruleset is called **selector**.
 In this case, the selector selects all `<h1>` tags in our HTML and applies the styling to them.
 It's possible to select more than one HTML tag with a comma separated list:

 {title="style.css",lang="css"}
 ~~~~~~~